ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 --- abstract

-Traceability of physical and digital Artifacts in supply chains is a long-standing, but increasingly serious security concern.
+Traceability of physical and digital artifacts in supply chains is a long-standing, but increasingly serious security concern.
 The rise in popularity of verifiable data structures as a mechanism to make actors more accountable for breaching their compliance promises has found some successful applications to specific use cases (such as the supply chain for digital certificates), but lacks a generic and scalable architecture that can address a wider range of use cases.

 This document defines a generic, interoperable and scalable architecture to enable transparency across any supply chain with minimum adoption barriers.
-It provides flexibility, enabling interoperability across different implementations of Transparency Services with various auditing and compliance requirements.
+It provides flexibility, enabling interoperability across different implementations of transparency services with various auditing and compliance requirements.
-Issuers can register their Signed Statements on any Transparency Service, with the guarantee that all Consumers will be able to verify them.
+Issuers can register their signed statements on any transparency service, with the guarantee that all consumers will be able to verify them.

-Within the SCITT Architecture, a producer is known as an Issuer, and a consumer is known as a Verifier.

 --- middle